Combinatorial Proofs in Bordered Heegaard Floer homology: Relations on the mapping class groupoid

+Other domains that may give arrows are $B+C$ and $A+B$.
+We first analyze $B+C$, showing that it will always contribute an arrow whenever idempotent matches.
+The calculation involves box tensoring the four type $\DA$ bimodules as shown in Figure \ref{fig:domainbplusc}.

 The arrow needed in the fourth piece is simple.
 For the third piece, there are several ways to cover the domain.
-First, if pair 3 is unoccupied in the middle pieces:
+First, if pair 3 is unoccupied in the middle pieces, we use (\ref{eq:da1.1}):